Snowdrop Flower Meaning, Spiritual Symbolism, Color Meaning & More

 Etymological Meaning Of The Snowdrop Flower

-As you might have guessed, snowdrop isn’t the official name of this lovely plant.
 If you want to impress the science buff in your life, you’ll nonchalantly refer to them as Galanthus.
 Taken from the Greek gala, meaning “milk”, and anthos, meaning “flower”.

 Yep, that’s right folks, the thing you’ve been calling a snowdrop all these years is actually called a milk flower; however, this plant’s epithet, Nivalis, is Latin, meaning “of the snow”, so you haven’t been too far off the mark.